-Further south of the Hoh Rainforest, on the shores of Lake Quinault, is the Quinault Rain forest.
+Further south of the Hoh Rainforest, on the shores of Lake Quinault, is the Quinault Rainforest.

-Quinault Rain Forest is home to the world’s largest Sitka spruce tree that is more than 1,000 years old.
+Quinault Rain Forest is home to the world’s largest Sitka spruce tree which is more than 1,000 years old.
 It’s 191-feet-high with a 96-foot spread.
 The Big Spruce Trailhead is where you’ll find that.

 The Quinault Big Cedar trail is 0.2 miles long with 80 feet gain in elevation.